57 Delicious Christmas Party Foods Everyone Comes Back For in 2025

 Use a boxed mix with liquid rather than powdered cheese to save steps, then decorate with sliced cherry tomatoes and sprigs of rosemary arranged like holly boughs.
 Be sure to remove the garnish before serving.

-Simple PB&J sandwiches cut out in cookie cutter star and gingerbread men shapes will provide familiar Christmas party foods for a class of hungry holiday students.
+Simple PB&J sandwiches cut out in cookie-cutter star and gingerbread man shapes will provide familiar Christmas party foods for a class of hungry holiday students.

 Use a variety of white and wheat bread to create a fun visual display on a serving board.
-You’ll also give selective eaters a chance to choose their favorites.
-If food safety prevents you from using peanut butter, substitute with almond or sunflower seed butter, or even cream cheese.
+You’ll also give picky eaters a chance to choose their favorites.
+If food safety prevents you from using peanut butter, substitute it with almond or sunflower seed butter, or even cream cheese

 33. Cinnamon Rolls

-Packaged cinnamon rolls are one of the best cheap Christmas party food ideas for school parties, thanks to generous servings of super-sweet cinnamon filling and cream cheese glaze!
+Packaged cinnamon rolls are one of the easiest Christmas party food ideas for school parties, thanks to generous servings of super-sweet cinnamon filling and cream cheese glaze.

 34. Grilled Cheese Sandwiches